isyuricunha/isyuricunha/README.md

 - [bear blog](https://yuricunha.bearblog.dev/)

 **a sentence to brighten your day:**<br>
-    the best revenge is massive success
+    the key to success is to focus on goals, not obstacles